Project 1975

 Project 1975 started in 2010 as a two-year project based in the Netherlands with the intent to explore the relationships between contemporary art and postcolonialism.
 Through this project Stedelijk Museum Bureau Amsterdam (SMBA) explored the role of art and visual culture in the context of colonial practices.

 The project consisted of multiple exhibitions, seminars, reading groups, articles, and a blog.

-"1975" in the title refers to the year that Suriname gained independence (the independent Republic of Surinam was founded in 1975) and the Netherlands thus became to some extent "postcolonial".
+"1975" in the title refers to the year that Suriname gained independence (the independent Republic of Suriname was founded in 1975) and the Netherlands thus became to some extent "postcolonial".

 The project broadened SMBA’s focus, traditionally on artists based in Amsterdam, to include artists and people who were new to the city but wanted to contribute to the artistic and cultural environment.
 Consequently, themes that had not previously been addressed in art institutions in Amsterdam found a place to be discussed at SMBA.
 Many questions were raised in this project.
 Artists and critics responded to questions such as "Do colonial mindsets persist in art and in its institutions?".